 Redeployment of the German devices

-The attack against Peenemünde caused panic among the Nazi leaders, and a series of important decisions were made in the last days of August 1943.
+The attack against Peenemünde caused panic among the Nazi leaders and a series of important decisions were made in the last days of August 1943.

 Mass production of the A4 rocket in the "Mittelwerk" underground factory, taken by Walter Frentz

-However, the most important factor was the now major involvement of the SS in the rocket programme: it was this organisation who would control the testing facilities, establish production and provide the necessary supply of concentration camp labour.
+However, the most important factor was the now major involvement of the SS in the rocket programme: it was this organisation who would control the testing facilities, establish production and provide the necessary supply of concentration camp workers.

 Aerial view of La Coupole site after the Allied bombings (Summer 1944)

 The construction of the underground factory - baptized "Mittelwerk" ("central factory") - started on 28 August 1943 with the arrival in Nordhausen of a first group of deportees from Buchenwald.
 These people were destined to supply a work Kommando named « Dora » with workers.